 This is a classic interview question.
 People used it in the very beginning of professional recruitment, when they, honestly speaking, did not really know what they were doing.

-Modern HR managers should be able to identify your strengths and weaknesses without asking you for help.
+Modern HR managers should recognize your strengths and weaknesses without inquiring about them.
 On the other hand, the person leading your interview does not have to be an HR professional.

 Essential strength and inessential weakness

 Such an answer presents you as someone conscious of their abilities, someone who constantly tries to improve as a person, and as an employee.
 And that is exactly the impression you want to make on your interviewers.